 Note: Results after 4-week salt spray test.

-The addition of these elements is also the reason that stainless steel costs more.
+With the addition of the key alloying elements used in the 304 and 316 grades of stainless steel, the initial overhead cost of stainless steel components can appear high.
 Over the past few years, these elements have fluctuated in the following ranges:

-Total cost of a product, however, must take into consideration the life of a product.
-While stainless steel products may cost more initially, the long life and the savings over reinstallation of inferior products may make stainless steel cost far less.
+However, total cost of a product should also take into consideration the life of a product.
+While stainless steel products may cost more initially, its durability, extensive service life, and recyclability, yield long-term savings through cost avoidance associated with reinstallation of inferior products, making stainless steel a highly cost-effective material.
 Reinstallation costs become an even greater concern in hazardous or dangerous locations where accessibility is a problem.